 AGN Triality in Triple Mergers: Faint X-ray Sources and Multi-wavelength Classifications

-I recently used BAYMAX on a sample of nearby (z<0.077) triple galaxy mergers.
-The overarching goal was to identify new triple AGN, which have been theorized to play an important role in the timescales for merging supermassive black holes.
+The overarching goal on this analysis was to identify new triple AGN, which have been theorized to play an important role in the timescales for merging supermassive black holes.
 However, we hoped to find a range of AGN activity (from 0 AGN, up to 3), in order to measure differences, and possible links, between SMBH triggering and environmental parameters.
 We found that 1 triple merger has a single AGN; we discovered, for the first time, 4 likely dual AGN; and we confirmed one triple AGN system.
 Combining the archival Chandra observations with existing SDSS, WISE, and VLA observations we found a trend of increasing levels of gas as a function of increasing dust, reflecting that the motions of gas and dust are coupled in merging environments, where large amounts of both can be funneled into the active central region.
 Additionally, the one triple AGN system in our sample has the highest levels of gas and dust, while the dual AGN candidates all have lower levels; these results are consistent with theoretical merger simulations that suggest higher levels of nuclear gas are more likely to active AGN in mergers.